 Get to Know Google

 The frustrating thing about Google is, an update can occur at any given time and it won’t be announced what the update involves.
 Google prefer they’re searches to be as natural as possible for people, so they regularly change the ‘rules’.
 Take the ‘Fred update’ for example.
 It was suspected to have happened in March 2017 and SEO experts believe that Google is targeting websites that are crammed with links but have poor quality content.
 However, it’s still not been confirmed.
 So, the best you can do is get as much information as you can gather and roll with it.
-One of the best places to get this information is The Webmaster.
+One of the best places to get this information is right here, so keep reading!

 What is Your Current Search Ranking?